-We see the problems of both the Earth and our own everyday lives stacking up: be it housing, economic inequality, education, the destruction of the Planet, social isolation or very present, a by austerity measures destroyed healthcare system because of .
+We see the problems of both the Earth and our own everyday lives stacking up: be it housing, economic inequality, education, the destruction of the Planet, social isolation or very present, a by austerity measures destroyed healthcare system.
 We think that the origin of all these problems come forth from the values and the logic of the social, political and economical system which we live in.

 Even when there are changes made within this system, they will always build (forth) on this system of values.
 This will, in our opinion, not solve the problems while its exactly when they find their origin.